YohannParis/jmap-blog/README.md

 - Creates an `index.html` with links to all posts, sorted by date
 - Extracts post titles from H1 tags
 - Automatically includes shared components and styles
+- Preserves line breaks in poems by automatically adding `<br>` tags

 ## Project Structure